pallavr/website/content/project/2017-12-28-owens-illinoise-student-case-competition.md

 </style>

-Our team (Me, Alex Frank and Yanan Tang) were declared runners up at the Owen Illinois Student Case competition.
+Our team (Me, Alex Frank and Yanan Tang) were declared runners up at the Owen Illinois Student Case competition at the [Business Analytics Symposium](https://www.bgsu.edu/business/centers-and-institutes/center-for-business-analytics/business-analytics-symposium.html) at BGSU.
 Although we are sad we couldn't win (even though we probably deserved it) we are delighted that our hard work paid off.

 This is a [link](https://github.com/pallavr/Owen-Illinois-Competition) to the github page where you can access the final results.
 We used state of the art univariate forecasting techniques such as ETS, traditional forecasting techniques such as ARIMA and Time Series Regression and also simple forecasting techniques such as seasonal naive model to forecast the future sales volume of the product line of Owens Illinois.